antrikshdua/Peakflo-Signa-Metro-Fare-Calculator/README.md

 ### Production Setup: Containerization using Docker

-This Dockerfile consists of two stages:
+This Dockerfile consists of a stage production:

-#### Build Stage (named "build"):

-- Uses the official Python 3.8 image as the base image.
-- Sets environment variables for Python.
-- Creates a working directory within the container.
-- Copies the project files (including requirements.txt) into the container.
-- Installs project dependencies from requirements.txt.

 #### Production Stage (named "production"):